Charles M. Carvell

 - Faculty, N.D.
 State Bar Association Water Law Seminar

-Charles is a contributing author to the Conference of Western Attorneys General’s American Indian Law Deskbook, published in 2014 by Thomson Reuters.
-He served on the Editorial Committee and as a chapter author and chapter editor for the first four editions of the Deskbook, which were published in 1993, 1998, 2004, and 2008 by the University Press of Colorado.
-His published articles include:
+Charles is a contributing author to the Conference of Western Attorneys General’s 2014 and 2015 editions of the American Indian Law Deskbook, published by Thomson Reuters.
+He served on the Editorial Committee and as a chapter author and chapter editor for the first four editions of the Deskbook published in 1993, 1998, 2004, and 2008 by University Press of Colorado.
+Charles' published articles include:

 - Indian Reserved Water Rights: Impending Conflict or Coming Rapprochement Between the State of North Dakota and North Dakota Indian Tribes, 85 N.D.
 Law Rev. 1 (2009)